Healthy Chocolate Pear Layer Cake with Caramel Frosting

 This Healthy Chocolate Pear Cake is incredibly moist and insanely chocolatey.
 The Caramel Frosting is sweet and creamy and pairs just right with the chocolate, pear and spices.
 One bite and you’ll be hooked.

-Healthy Chocolate Pear Layer Cake with Caramel Frosting (low fat, low sugar, gluten free)
+This Healthy Chocolate Pear Cake with Caramel Frosting is so delicious you'd never know it's guilt free, low sugar, low fat, high protein, and gluten free!